DeDust.io

 // Provided assets asset0: Asset; asset1: Asset;

-// Minimal amount of LP tokens to be received // If there's less liquidity provided, the provisioning will be rejected // Defaults to 0, makes this value ignored minimalLpAmount: Int as coins = 0;
+// Minimal amount of LP tokens to be received // If less liquidity is provided, the provisioning will be rejected // Defaults to 0, making this value ignored minimalLpAmount: Int as coins = 0;

 // Target amount of the first asset targetBalances0: Int as coins;